Dhe-Reigner/AI-Data-Analyst-Assistant-CrewAI-Streamlit-Hugging-Face-Spaces/src/crewaisdad/Visual.md

 [
   {
     "type": "bar",
-    "x": "fee",
+    "x": "gender",
-    "y": "Name",
+    "y": "has_covid"
-    "description": "Top Transfers by Fee.
-A horizontal bar chart to rank players by their transfer fee, effectively highlighting the most expensive transfers like Alexander Isak's.
-This visualizes the high-value nature of the market."
   },
   {
+    "type": "bar",
+    "x": "city",
+    "y": "has_covid"
+  },
+  {
     "type": "scatter",
-    "x": "marketValue",
+    "x": "age",
-    "y": "fee",
+    "y": "fever"
-    "description": "Transfer Fee vs. Market Value.
-A scatter plot to explore the relationship between a player's market value and the actual fee paid.
-This chart can reveal the positive correlation and identify outliers, such as players bought at a significant premium or discount."
   },
   {
-    "type": "bar",
+    "type": "boxplot",
-    "x": "Position Label",
+    "x": "city",
-    "y": "PlayerId",
+    "y": "fever"
-    "description": "Number of Transfers by Position.
-A bar chart showing the frequency of transfers for each player position.
-This will clearly illustrate the dominance of Strikers (ST) in the transfer market, as mentioned in the analysis.
-The y-axis represents a count of players."
   },
   {
-    "type": "bar",
+    "type": "pie",
-    "x": "to Club",
+    "x": "gender",
-    "y": "fee",
+    "y": "has_covid"
-    "description": "Total Spending by Buying Club.
-A bar chart aggregating the total transfer fees spent by each 'to Club'.
-This visualizes which clubs were the biggest spenders during the transfer window.
-The y-axis represents a sum of fees."
   }
 ]
 ```
+This JSON list of chart specs includes the following visualizations:

+1. A bar chart to show the distribution of COVID-19 cases by gender.
+2. A bar chart to show the distribution of COVID-19 cases by city.
+3. A scatter plot to visualize the relationship between age and fever levels.
+4. A boxplot to compare the fever levels across different cities.
+5. A pie chart to show the proportion of COVID-19 cases by gender.

+Each chart is designed to highlight a key insight from the dataset, and the choice of chart type is based on the type of data and the nature of the relationship being explored.